gvwilson/sensibleadventures/nardica/nardica.md

 Familiar arms held her close.
 *It's Aunt Naggie,*
 Iffy's fuzzy brain finally told her.
-She was in her cabin on her bed and the lights were on and her foster mother was hugging her and her mouth tasted *awful* but the pain behind her eyes was down from laser drill to poke-with-a-sharp-stick.
+She was in her storage-locker cabin on her bed and the lights were on and her foster mother was hugging her and her mouth tasted *awful* but the pain behind her eyes was down from laser drill to poke-with-a-sharp-stick.